 Southwestern University is committed to ensuring that our prospective service member and veteran students are aware of the financial investment they are making from the beginning and have adopted the Financial Aid College Financing Plan to assist in making an educated decision on where to attend school.

 We will need several documents from you to ensure this process runs smoothly and in accordance with VA policy.
 Please use the checklist above to ensure you’ve turned in all necessary documents.
-If you have questions, please contact Nadia Mahannah or stop by the Center for Academic Success & Registrar.
+If you have questions, please contact Nadia Mahannah or stop by the Office of the Registrar, Prothro Center, Rm 100.

-Please complete the following Southwestern University forms and return to the Records Office:
+Please complete the following Southwestern University forms and return to the Office of the Registrar:

 - Certificate of Eligibility: Can be requested online or by calling 1-888-442-4551.
-You’ll need to mail the form to the address indicated on the form and then provide Southwestern University with a copy of the official Certificate of Eligibility you receive back;
+You need to mail the form to the address indicated on the form and then provide Southwestern University with a copy of the official Certificate of Eligibility you receive back;

 - DD 214-Member 4 Copy (Veteran): You may request the form online ;